cpressey/Nested-Modal-Transducers/README.md

 also has access to it and could choose to reset it during such a transition if desired.
-Indeed, a higher-order wrapper such as those that implement entry and exit actions could be used for this purpose, or to implement any more sophisticated scheme for managing this inner configuration, such as "history".
+Indeed, a higher-order wrapper such as those that implement entry and exit actions could be used for this purpose, or to implement a more sophisticated scheme for managing this inner configuration, such as "history".

 ### Conclusion